Amir79Naziri/NeuralNetworkClassifier_Project/README.md

 * [Learning Rate Decay](#Phase7)
 * [Deeper Network !!!](#Phase8)

 As input data are images, so there are some feature extraction codes that can transform images into fixed dimensional vectors, so the model uses `.pkl` extension files as input (not direct images).
-In the beginning, `non-vectorized` `backward propagation` was implemented, and after that implementation changed to `vectorized` backward propagation.
+In the beginning, `non-vectorized` `backward propagation` will be implemented, and after that implementation will be changed to `vectorized` backward propagation.

 feel free to use code :wink: